xBombjackx/imasu/README.md

 The system is composed of three main services that communicate with each other:

-1.  **`lovart_app` (Docker Service)**: The core application container that runs both the backend and the frontend.
-    -   **FastAPI Backend**: An orchestrator that hosts the LangChain agent, receives requests from the UI, and coordinates with other services.
+1.  **`api` (Docker Service)**: The backend orchestrator that hosts the LangChain agent, receives requests from the UI, and coordinates with other services.
-    -   **Streamlit Frontend**: The interactive web user interface where you enter prompts and view generated images.
+2.  **`ui` (Docker Service)**: The interactive web user interface where you enter prompts and view generated images.
-2.  **`ollama` (Docker Service)**: The reasoning engine.
+3.  **`ollama` (Docker Service)**: The reasoning engine.
 This service runs a local Large Language Model (LLM) like Llama 3.1, which understands user intent, brainstorms ideas, and plans the steps for image generation.
-3.  **AUTOMATIC1111 (Host Service)**: The specialist tool for image generation.
+4.  **AUTOMATIC1111 (Host Service)**: The specialist tool for image generation.
 It runs directly on your host machine to leverage GPU acceleration and exposes a REST API that the FastAPI backend calls.

 ```
 ┌───────────────────────────┐      ┌───────────────────────────┐
 │      Your Computer        │      │      Docker Network       │
 │  (Host Machine with GPU)  │      │                           │
 │                           │      │   ┌───────────────────┐   │
-│ ┌───────────────────────┐ │      │   │    lovart_app     │   │
+│ ┌───────────────────────┐ │      │   │        api        │   │
 │ │     AUTOMATIC1111     │ │      │   │-------------------│   │
 │ │ (Image Gen Service)   │ │◄─────┼───│  FastAPI Backend  │   │
 │ │    (localhost:7860)   │ │      │   │(Orchestrator)     │   │